MichaelRabek/rh-linux-poc/README.md

 Run `./setup.sh user` - This script will install some prerequisite rpms and validate that your user account is correctly configured.
-If this script shows an error.
-Correct the problem and run it again.
+If this script shows an error, correct the problem and run it again.

 Run `./setup.sh net` - This will modify your hypervisor network configuration and create three bridged networks.
 Run this script with caution because it will